 Currently

-Senior Technical Lead at REA Group, Melbourne Australia
+Senior Technical Lead at REA Group, Melbourne, Australia

-Principal Developer, Tech & Delivery Lead at SEEK, Melbourne Australia
+Principal Developer, Tech & Delivery Lead at SEEK, Melbourne, Australia

-Senior Developer at IRESS, Melbourne Australia
+Senior Developer at IRESS, Melbourne, Australia

-Senior Software Engineers at Autodesk, Singapore
+Senior Software Engineer at Autodesk, Singapore

 Writing